Akanyagle/Akanyagle/README.md

-- 👋 Hi, I’m @Akanyagle
+- 👋 Hi, I’m @Leo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Learning Data Engineering/Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects That use Python Programmimg and SQL
-- 📫 How to reach me ...
+- 📫 How to reach me: azeemleonard@gmail.com

 <!---
 Akanyagle/Akanyagle is Student at Springboard Data Science Career Preparation Course repository because its `README.md` (this file) appears on your GitHub profile.